 5 facts about today’s fathers

 As the American family changes, fatherhood is changing in important and sometimes surprising ways.
-Recent Pew Research Center studies show that fathers who live with their children are taking a more active role in caring for them and helping out around the house.
+Today, fathers who live with their children are taking a more active role in caring for them and helping out around the house.
 And the ranks of stay-at-home fathers and single fathers have grown significantly in recent decades.
 At the same time, more and more children are growing up without a father in the home.

 The public has mixed views about these changes.
 Most (62%) say that a marriage where the husband and wife both have jobs and both take care of the house and children is preferable to one where the husband works and the wife takes care of the home and family (30%).
 At the same time, a majority (74%) says having more women in the workplace makes it harder for parents to raise children.

-For many mothers and fathers, this new normal represents a real break from the past.
-In a 2012 Pew Research Center survey, 46% of fathers and 52% of mothers said they personally spend more time with their children than their own parents spent with them.
+4Today’s dads say they spend at least as much time with their kids as their own fathers spent with them.
+In a 2012 Pew Research survey, 46% of fathers and 52% of mothers said they personally spend more time with their children than their own fathers and mothers spent with them.

 Very few said they spend less time with their children than their parents spent with them.
 Even so, many fathers feel they’re still not doing enough.
 Nearly half of all fathers (46%) said they spend too little time with their kids.
 Only 23% of mothers said the same.